General Small Claims Questions

 Can i file a lien against the defendant's property?

-If you choose to place a Judgment Lien against any individually owned real property of the defendant's following the award of a Judgment in your favor, you should obtain a certified copy of your judgment and have it recorded in the Official Records at the Clerk's Recording Division.
+If you choose to place a judgment lien against any individually owned real property of the defendant's following the award of a judgment in your favor, you should obtain a certified copy of your judgment and have it recorded in the official records at the Clerk's Official Records Department.
 Fees for recording are set by statute and are subject to change by legislative action.
-Contact the Clerk's Office for current fees.
+Contact the Clerk's office for current fees.